trifle-io/trifle-io/docs/trifle-stats/usage/index.md

 # Usage

-`Trifle::Stats` comes with couple class level methods that are shorthands for operations.
+`Trifle::Stats` comes with a couple module level methods that are shorthands for operations.
 They do it's thing to understand what type of operation are you trying to perform.
 If you pass in `at` parameter, it will know you need timeline operations, etc. There are two main methods `track` and `values`.
 As you guessed, `track` tracks and `values` values.
 Duh.

 Available ranges are `:minute`, `:hour`, `:day`, `:week`, `:month`, `:quarter`, `:year`.